Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Social Democrats-USA: Former Member

-• U.S. Institute for Peace: Former Vice Chairman and Member of the Board of Directors
+• U.S. Institute for Peace: Former Vice Chairman, Board of Directors

 • State Department: Ambassador and Head of the United States Delegation to the Negotiations with the Soviet Union on Nuclear and Space Arms (1985-1989); Counselor (1987-1989)